 - Session 2 – Being healthy and staying safe

 This session looks at staying safe both indoors and outdoors and how to deal with emergencies.
 It also looks at fire safety, how to record injuries, hygiene and nutrition and car seat safety.

-- Session 3 – Enjoying and achieving
+- Session 3 – Working together to safeguard children

 - Session 4 – Making a positive contribution

 During this session we will look at what affects behaviour and strategies to deal with unwanted behaviour.
 We will also cover inclusion and anti-discriminatory practice.

 - Session 5 – Enjoying and achieving